FFathan/DigiNote/ML/README.md

 6. Finally, feed the pre-processed image into the model to begin the recognition process.

 ## What can be improved
-[NOTE: if during testing encountered error or fail, thats because the pre-processing image functions (ex: contour detect, bound boxing, thresholding filter) are not very good.
+NOTE: If during testing encountered error or fail, thats because the pre-processing image functions (ex: contour detect, bound boxing, thresholding filter) are not very good.
 It still need some work to get perfect image before it feeded to the model.
 The model it self works fine.
-Just need better pre-processing functions.]
+Just need better pre-processing functions.
+So if captured image has another object besides the text, it will likely detect it as contour and model would not be able to read it. (gives an error exception).

 - Train the model with more data, bigger dataset.
 - Use a dataset with more variety of words, more characters, and more languages.
 - Use better pre-processing function for feeding the data into the model.
 (Using batch sizing instead of feeding the data one by one).